 Before Human Astronauts, There Were Animals

-Before any humans were famous astronauts, there were insects and animals being launched into space.
+Before any humans were famous astronauts, insects and animals were launched into space.
 These are the types of creatures we experience in our everyday lives.
 All of them were able to provide important information on the survivability of spaceflight.

 Many people consider them to be heroes.
 They paved the way for journeys by people into space.
 Without them, astronauts would have had a much more difficult time achieving their goals for space flight.

 - The First Animals in Space | WorldAtlas

 Many animals were launched into space before astronauts to test the survivability.